About

 Mission

-The Bunny Bin is redefining consumption by making rescued toys as valued, trusted, and desired as new ones.
-By intercepting gently-loved toys before they are discarded—keeping them out of landfills, incinerators, and the ocean—we are expanding access to circular, lower-waste alternatives to buying new.
+By intercepting gently-loved toys before they are discarded, The Bunny Bin is expanding access to circular, lower-waste alternatives to buying new.
 We aim to reduce the stigma around used items, bring joy back into reuse, and demonstrate that, as a culture, we already have much of what we need or could possibly want.
-In terms of our vision, we seek to foster a broader movement rooted in gratitude, responsible consumption, and thoughtful design, while encouraging toy companies to prioritize longevity, repairability, and environmental responsibility from the start.

 Who We Are